I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/portcls/nf-portcls-iregistrykey-queryvaluekey.md

 <p> </p>

 ## -remarks
 <p>If the <i>KeyValueInformation</i> buffer is too small to hold the requested information, the method writes the required size to *<i>ResultLength</i> and returns a status code of either STATUS_BUFFER_OVERFLOW or STATUS_BUFFER_TOO_SMALL.
 The method returns STATUS_BUFFER_OVERFLOW if it succeeded in writing only part of the requested information to the buffer.
 The method returns STATUS_BUFFER_TOO_SMALL if it was unable to write any information to the buffer.
 The value written to *<i>ResultLength</i> indicates the minimum buffer size required to hold all the requested information.</p>

-<p>If the <i>KeyValueInformation</i> buffer is too small to hold the requested information, the method writes the required size to *<i>ResultLength</i> and returns a status code of either STATUS_BUFFER_OVERFLOW or STATUS_BUFFER_TOO_SMALL.
-The method returns STATUS_BUFFER_OVERFLOW if it succeeded in writing only part of the requested information to the buffer.
-The method returns STATUS_BUFFER_TOO_SMALL if it was unable to write any information to the buffer.
-The value written to *<i>ResultLength</i> indicates the minimum buffer size required to hold all the requested information.</p>

 ## -requirements